swarani67/Daa-handson-4/README.md

 Problem -1
 1.code is in the folder named problem1.java
-2.To build the priority queue with size n it takes time as O(logk), so to pass the elements to the priority queue it takes O(k*logk).
+2.Time complexity: To build the priority queue with size n it takes time as O(logk), so to pass the elements to the priority queue it takes
+  O(k*logk).
 Then for merging arrays since we have total elements as k*n, so for each removal and addition of elements it takes O(k*n*logk).
-3.Instead of using priority queue can be use divide and conquer whic is a similar approach to merge sort, and also can be optimize the priority queue for the large number of elements in the array so that we can get the time complexity as O(n*logK).
+3.To improve time complexity: Instead of using priority queue can be use divide and conquer whic is a similar approach to merge sort, and also can be optimize the priority queue for the large number of elements in the array so that we can get the time complexity as O(n*logK).